 As you guide your children through the morning routine, place the responsibility on them to remember what happens next.
 Even a very young child can answer the question, “Okay, what’s next?” and point to their shoes or coat.

-Questions – not instructions – are the key to establishing a good morning schedule, because they encourage your child to think things through.
+Questions – not instructions – are the key to establishing a good morning schedule, because they encourage your through.
 Here are some examples.

 Instead of, “Go brush your teeth,” ask, “What comes right after breakfast?”